bstefanescu/qutejs/web/doc/docs/components.md

 ## The ViewModel constructor

-The `Qute` function is creating a `ViewModel` constructor.

-The constructor can be used then to define further aspects of the component like event listeners, watchers, a communication channel and, of course, to instantiate the component.
+The `Qute` function is creating a `ViewModel` constructor which can be used then to define further aspects of the component like event listeners, watchers, a communication channel and, of course, to instantiate the component.

 The constructor takes two optional arguments: